wilsonrljr/sysidentpy/docs/source/introduction_to_narmax.rst

 But how those terms were selected?
 How the parameters were estimated?
 These questions will lead us to model structure selection and parameter estimation topics, but, for now,  let us discuss about those topics in a more simple manner.

 First, the "structure" of a model is the set of terms (also called regressors) included in the final model.
 The parameters are the values multiplying each of theses terms.
-And looking at the example above we can notice an really important thing regarding polynomial NARMAX models dealt in this text: they have a non-linear strucuture, but they are linear-in-the-parameters.
+And looking at the example above we can notice an really important thing regarding polynomial NARMAX models dealt in this text: they have a non-linear structure, but they are linear-in-the-parameters.
 You will see how this note is important in the post about parameter estimation.

 In this respect, consider the case where we have the input and output data of some system.
 For the sake of simplicity, suppose one input and one output.
 We have the data, but we do not know which lags to choose for the input or the output.
 Also, we know nothing about the system non-linearity.
 So, we have to define some values for maximum lags of the input, output and the noise terms, besides the choice of the :math:`\ell` value.
 It's worth to notice that many assumptions taken for linear cases are not valid in the nonlinear scenario and therefore select the maximum lags is not straightforward.
 So, how those values can make the modeling harder?